MonashBI/banana/README.rst

   :alt: Documentation Status

-Biomedical imAgiNg Analysis iN Arcana (Banana): a collection of biomedical analysis workflows implemented in the Arcana_ framework, which can be used to analyse study datasets stored in XNAT, BIDS or plain-directory repositories.
+Brain imAgiNg Analysis iN Arcana (Banana): a collection of brain imaging analysis workflows implemented in the Arcana_ framework, which can be used to analyse study datasets stored in XNAT, BIDS or plain-directory repositories.